HasanDnr/public-pages/learn/learn.md

 # Will my pile attract pests e.g. rats?

-Possibly.
-Especially if your pile is not getting hot enough.
-When it’s hot, the materials are turning into soil too fast to attract pests, who will find it too uncomfortable to dig around in there anyway.

-You can also protect against pests by burying your freshest scraps in the middle of your pile, covering your pile with a ‘carbon seal’ (e.g. soil and dry leaves), and making your container secure.
+This will be minimal if you use a pest-proof bin and also get the pile hot enough.
+You can also avoid attracting pests by burying your freshest scraps in the middle of your pile, covering your pile with a ‘carbon seal’ (e.g. soil and dry leaves), and making your container secure.

 # How can I get more materials being contributed to my pile?